 What is long-form content?

 Although the definition of long-form content can vary depending on who you ask, it typically describes a piece of writing that is more than 1,200 words.
 Long-form content is designed to cover topics in great depth and educate motivated readers who are looking for answers to specific questions or more detailed information about a particular topic.
-Some examples of long-form content include white papers, eBooks, articles, case studies, and webinars.
+Some examples of long-form content include white papers, ebooks, articles, case studies, and webinars.
 The Content Marketing Institute believes that long-form content can be appropriate for every stage in the buyer’s journey and considers it an essential part of any content strategy.

-Short-form content on the other hand, is typically less than 1,200 words and gives the reader a quick answer to a question, a general product overview, or an explanation of a small portion of a product.
+Short-form content on the other hand, is typically less than 1,000 words and gives the reader a quick answer to a question, a general product overview, or an explanation of a small portion of a product.
 Some examples of short-form content include blog posts, email newsletters, social content, and infographics.

 Why do you need long-form content?